-Heaven forbid when one doesn't have a father -- or even worse -- when the father doesn't care to punish, but tells the child "you're on your own -- do whatever you want -- I don't care!"
+Heaven forbid, when one does not have a father -- or even worse -- when the father does not care to punish, but tells the child "you're on your own -- do whatever you want -- I do not care!"
 That is worse.

-This is the distinction, Rav Bergman says, between Parshas Bechukotai and Parshas Ki Tavo.
-In the former G-d chastises Israel for attributing everything to chance, and says "I will show you what it is like to be without a G-d that is concerned."
+This is the distinction, Rav Bergman says, between Parshas Bechukosai and Parshas Ki Savo.
+In the former, G-d chastises Israel for attributing everything to chance, and says "I will show you what it is like to be without a G-d that is concerned."
 That is such a terrible punishment that the Tochacha needs to conclude with a consolation.

-But the rebuke of Ki Tavo, which is given in the language of "G-d will smite you...", as bad as that is -it is at least apparent that it is He who personally is handing out the punishment.
-This has its own implicit consolation.
+But the rebuke of Ki Savo, which is given in the language of "G-d will smite you...", as bad as that is -- a t least makes it apparent that it is He who is personally handing out the punishment.
+This is its own implicit consolation.